-All three SAS programs are written using a macro (compile data) to compile and merge the necessary datasets, and the SAS surveymeans procedure to produce estimates.
-At the top of the program, users will need to specify where they have saved the SAS datasets they downloaded from the MRIP website in the libname statement, as well as the starting/ending year and starting/ending wave macrovariable parameters (yr\st, yr\nd, wv\st, wv\end) which the program uses to read in and compile the dataset(s) users want to analyze.
-(The length frequencies program has an additional macrovariable my common, where users need to enter the common name for their species of interest.)
-Users will also need to define their domains with the variable my dom id in each program.
+All template SAS programs are written using a macro (compile_data) to compile and merge the necessary datasets, and the SAS surveymeans procedure to produce estimates.
+At the top of the program, users will need to specify where they have saved the SAS datasets they downloaded from the MRIP website in the libname statement, as well as the starting/ending year and starting/ending wave macrovariable parameters (yr_st, yr_nd, wv_st, wv_end) which the program uses to read in and compile the dataset(s) users want to analyze.
+(The length frequencies program has an additional macrovariable my_common, where users need to enter the common name for their species of interest.)
+Users will also need to define their domains with the variable my_dom_id in each program.
 Depending on what the user wants to do, they may need to add additional code to specify more detailed domains of interest and "other" domains to exclude from the analysis (e.g., adding a data statement specifying that only one state will be used for catch estimates; adding a statement specifying a target species).
 Note: Annotations are present throughout the programs with simple examples and guidance on how to run the program and specify domains.
-Boxes 1-3 below provide simple example SAS code for using the template programs to produce catch estimates (Box 1), directed trip estimates (Box 2), and length frequency estimates (Box 3).
+Boxes 1-3 below provide simple example SAS code for using the template programs to produce catch estimates (Box 1), directed trip estimates (Box 2), length frequency estimates (Box 3), and FES trip distribution estimates (Box 4).